nguyenhuuduy6592/my-coding-plugins/code-review/commands/review-pr.md

 13. Wait for all 5 agents to complete their reviews

-14. Capture and display the end time: "All 5 reviewers completed at [HH:MM:SS]"

-15. Calculate and display the total duration: "Total review time: X minutes Y seconds"

-16. If any agent timed out, display: "Warning: [agent-name] timed out after 10 minutes.
+14. If any agent timed out, display: "Warning: [agent-name] timed out after 10 minutes.
 Results may be incomplete."

-17. Collect all agent outputs and synthesize into a final report
+15. Collect all agent outputs and synthesize into a final report

-18. As Lead Reviewer, provide:
+16. As Lead Reviewer, provide:

    **Summary Section:**
    - PR ID and base branch used